ooibowei/traffic/README.md

 * <ins>Other Stations</ins>.
 Naturally, we can extend this to other states and stations.

 ## **Data**
 Our dataset was obtained from the Department of Transportation.
-It records daily traffic volume, The 2021 hourly volume data was collected using a mix of temporary and continuous traffic counting programs.
+The 2021 hourly volume data was collected using a mix of temporary and continuous traffic counting programs.
 Link: https://www.fhwa.dot.gov/policyinformation/tables/tmasdata/